Brokeback Mountain: Plot

-In Wyoming in 1963, cowboys Ennis Del Mar and Jack Twist are hired by foreman Joe Aguirre to herd his sheep through the summer on grazing pastures on Brokeback Mountain.
+In Wyoming in 1963, cowboys Ennis Del Mar and Jack Twist are hired by rancher Joe Aguirre to herd his sheep through the summer on grazing pastures on Brokeback Mountain.
 After a night of heavy drinking, Jack makes a pass at Ennis.
 While initially reluctant, Ennis becomes receptive, and he and Jack have sex in their tent.
 Despite Ennis telling Jack that it was a one-time incident, they develop a sexual and emotional relationship.
-Before parting ways, Ennis and Jack have a brawl that leaves both of them bloodied.
-Ennis later marries his longtime fiancée Alma Beers and has two daughters with her–Alma Jr. and Jenny.
-Jack returns the next summer seeking work, but Aguirre, who had observed Jack and Ennis on the mountain, refuses to hire him again.
-Jack moves to Texas, where he meets wealthy rodeo rider Lureen Newsome; they marry and have a son.
+Near the end of their work contract, Ennis and Jack have a brawl that leaves both of them bloodied.
+Before parting ways, Ennis offhandedly laments that he left one of his shirts on the mountain.

+Ennis marries his longtime fiancée Alma Beers and they have two daughters: Alma Jr. and Jenny.
+Jack returns the next summer seeking work, but Aguirre, who observed Jack and Ennis engaging in homosexual activity on the mountain, tells him he has no work for guys who "stem the rose".
+Jack moves to Texas, where he meets rodeo rider Lureen Newsome, the daughter of a wealthy agricultural machinery manufacturer; they marry and have a son.

 After four years apart, Jack visits Ennis.
-Upon meeting, the two passionately kiss, which a stunned Alma inadvertently witnesses.
-Jack broaches the subject of creating a life with Ennis on a ranch, but Ennis refuses, as he is unwilling to abandon his family and is haunted by a childhood memory of his father showing him the body of a man who was tortured and killed for suspected homosexuality.
-Ennis and Jack continue to infrequently meet for fishing trips while their respective marriages deteriorate.
-Lureen abandons the rodeo and goes into business with her father, which causes Jack to work in sales.
+Upon meeting, they kiss passionately, which a stunned Alma inadvertently sees.
+At a motel room, Jack wants them to create a life together, but Ennis refuses to abandon his family and is haunted by a childhood memory of his father showing him the body of a man who was tortured and killed for suspected homosexuality.

+Ennis and Jack meet infrequently for private fishing trips while their respective marriages deteriorate.
+Lureen abandons the rodeo and goes into business with her father, with Jack working in sales.
+Lureen's father has a strong dislike for Jack and openly disrespects and belittles him.
 Alma and Ennis divorce in 1975.
-Upon hearing about the divorce, Jack drives to Wyoming and tells Ennis that they should live together, but Ennis refuses to move away from his children.
-Upset, Jack finds solace with male sex workers in Mexico.
+Upon hearing about it, Jack drives to Wyoming and tells Ennis that they should live together, but Ennis refuses to move away from his children.